 The result of my clumsiness

-staff wondered if I had murdered someone), ice and, courtesy of the front desk, moist towelettes, antibiotic ointment, gauze pads and surgical tape.
+staff wondered if I had murdered someone), ice and, courtesy of the front desk and a Walgreens across the parking lot, moist towelettes, antibiotic ointment, gauze pads and surgical tape.

 The clerk at the front desk offered to call an ambulance to get me to an ER.
 I have a high-deductible health plan, so this early in the year, I’d have to pay the hefty bill entirely out of pocket.
 I wasn’t going to die from a cut just above my eye.
 Fortunately, there was a Walgreens right across a parking lot from the hotel, so I was able to get some other first-aid materials to clean the wound and completely stop the bleeding.

 After going back to sleep for a couple hours, I got myself over to the convention center around lunchtime, still wondering if I needed to get the cut checked out.
 This being HIMSS, there were plenty of clinicians around.
 I happened to be in a session where HIMSS Vice President Pat Wise, R.N., and Chicago medical informaticist Lyle Berkowitz, M.D., were present.
 They both recommended I get medical attention as soon as possible.
 (Too bad nobody carries suture kits to IT conferences.)

 With the help of Google Maps on my BlackBerry, I found two options: a hospital 0.7 miles south of where I was in the convention center or a walk-in urgent care clinic 0.9 miles north.
 The single review connected to the clinic listing said it wasn’t worth it, go to a real hospital instead.
 Again, though, I have a high-deductible plan and this wasn’t a life-threatening injury.
 Having followed this industry closely for more than 10 years, I think I have more realistic expectations of how a healthcare consumer should behave.
 I chose the urgent care clinic.